Jieshi Diao Youlan

-Jieshi Diao Youlan (碣石調幽蘭 (Solitary Orchid in the Stone Tablet Mode)) or just "Solitary Orchid" ("Secluded Orchid" or "Elegant Orchid" in some translations) is the name of a piece of Chinese music or melody for the guqin which was composed during the 6th or 7th century, with the earliest preserved text dating from the 7th century, and is possibly the oldest surviving piece of written music in East Asia.
+Jieshi Diao Youlan (碣石調幽蘭 (Solitary Orchid in the Stone Tablet Mode)) or just "Solitary Orchid" ("Secluded Orchid" or "Elegant Orchid" in some translations) is the name of a piece of Chinese music or melody for the guqin which was composed during the 6th or 7th century, with the earliest preserved text dating from the 7th century, and is probably the oldest surviving piece of written music in East Asia.

 History

-The manuscript was written during the early Tang Dynasty during the 7th century, and it is now found in Kyoto, Japan.
+The manuscript was written during the early Tang dynasty during the 7th century, and it is now found in Kyoto, Japan.
 It is believed to be a copy of an earlier manuscript and contains a lot of written 'corrections', mistakes and vagueness.
 Because it is damaged in some places, there has been much study into how it is played.

 Notation

 The manuscript of Youlan is written in a special old form of guqin notation, known as wenzi pu (lit. "written character notation").